nexiality/documentation/commands/json/assertElementPresent(json,jsonpath).md

 ### Description
-This command asserts the the JSON element as described via `jsonpath` is present in `json`
+This command asserts the JSON element as described via `jsonpath` is present in `json`

 ### Parameters